gzavo/CS_Assignment/solution.md

 # Here is the solution markdown file

-## The papers which are essential to our knowledge
+##
-- 列表项 1
+- The papers which are essential to our knowledge
 • MCC Van Dyke et al., 2019

 • JT Harvey, Applied Ergonomics, 2002